Qipu1220/Qipu1220/README.md

 # 💫 About Me:
-- I'm a first-year student  VNUHCM - University of Information Technology in Computer Science
+- I'm a first-year student of VNUHCM - University of Information Technology in Computer Science

 ## 🌐 Socials:
 Gmail: hieutrught@gmail.com